Asphalt vs Concrete Saint Clair Shores Michigan

 Understanding Asphalt and Concrete

 Asphalt, also referred to as a blacktop, is a binder combined with aggregate particles to create a smooth and solid surface.
 On the other hand, concrete is a mixture of cement, water, and aggregate, resulting in a customizable and durable surface.
-Both materials have their merits and specially fit different requirements in commercial and residential properties.
+Both materials have their merits and specially fit different requirements in commercial properties.

 Digging Deeper: Blacktop Driveway vs Concrete